 Hotel credit cards can be valuable.
 Typically the cards have reasonable annual fees and offer outsized value, ranging from annual free nights to elite status.
-What’s rare is to see a hotel credit card that offers substantial perks despite not having an annual fee, though in this post, I wanted to look at one such card.
+What’s rare is to see a hotel credit card that offers substantial perks despite not having an annual fee.

 I’ve reviewed the Hilton Honors American Express Surpass® Card (review) and the Hilton Honors American Express Aspire Card (review).
-In this post, I wanted to look at the no annual fee Hilton Honors Card from American Express (Rates & Fees).
+In this post, I wanted to look at the no annual fee Hilton Honors American Express Card (Rates & Fees).

 Is this card worth having, or is it worth getting a card with an annual fee instead?
 After all, you have several Hilton cards to choose from.

-I value Hilton Honors points at ~0.5 cents each, meaning that I value the bonus at ~$400.
+I value Hilton Honors points at ~0.5 cents each, meaning that I value the points at $400.
+For a no-fee card, this is a solid bonus.

 Eligibility For Bonus & Amex Application Restrictions